mlostar/2AMC15-Group10/README.md

 ```

 ## Hyperparameter tuning
-For the hyper parameter tuning, a Ray cluster can be used for speeding up the computing time.
-For testing purposes a local Ray cluster can be used.
+For the hyper parameter Ray Tune is used.

 ### Without Ray cluster
 Run the a3c tuning.